cesar-guillen/Security-Notes/1. Mastering Security Basics/Control Categories.md

 1. **Risk Assessments**:  These help quantify the and qualify risks within an organization so that team members can focus on the primary issues.
 2. **Vulnerability Assessments**: A vulnerability assessment attempts to discover current vulnerabilities.
 When necessary, additional controls are implemented to reduce the risk from these vulnerabilities.

+## Operational Controls
+These are controls that are primarily implemented and executed by people and not systems.

+1. **Awareness and Training**: Training helps users maintain password security, and understand threats like phishing.
+2. **Configurations Management**: The use of baselines ensures that systems start in a secured and hardened state. *Change Management* ensures that changes do not result in unintended config errors
+3. **Media Protections**: This includes physical media like USB sticks, external and internal drives. etc. This covers encryption and how to act in the event of theft or loss.

+## Physical Controls
+It’s important to realize that you can identify physical controls as other control types.
+For example, physical controls such as locks are both preventive and deterrent controls.
+A locked door prevents personnel from entering a secure area and deters individuals from even trying if they know the door is locked.

+1. **Video Surveillance**: Videos can be used to protect employees and determine if theft of data is being done.
+2. **Sensors**: Sensors are a more economic way to determine when and where someone passed through, there are many types of sensors.
+3. **Access Control Vestibules**: Provide a physical barrier between the outside world and valuable assets.

+> [!TIP] Remember
+>  Security controls are categorized as managerial (documented in written policies), operational (performed in day-to-day operations), technical (implemented with technology), or physical (impacting the physical world).
+>